 - Now there's also F1 Race Stars, which is Formula One meets Mario Kart.

-- Forza Motorsport 5 includes, for the first time in the series, open-wheeled cars, three of them being F1s: Kimi Räikkönen's Lotus from the last season, and from the 1976 season, James Hunt's McLaren and Niki Lauda's Ferrari (which also doubles as a Shout-Out to the 2013 film Rush).
+- Forza Motorsport 5 includes, for the first time in the series, open-wheeled cars, three of them being F1s: Kimi Räikkönen's Lotus from the 2013 season, and from the 1976 season, James Hunt's McLaren M23 and Niki Lauda's Ferrari 312T2 (which also doubles as a Shout-Out to the 2013 film Rush).
+They would be later on joined by the Lotus E25, Mario Andretti's Lotus 77, Ayrton Senna's McLaren MP4/4 and Alain Prost's Ferrari 641 in Motorsport 6.